cs3org/cs3apis/README.md

 libraries, documentation, and other artifacts.

 CS3 APIs follows Google and Uber API design guidelines, specially on error handling and naming convention.
-You can read more about these guidelines at https://cloud.google.com/apis/design/.
+You can read more about these guidelines at https://cloud.google.com/apis/design/ and https://github.com/uber/prototool/blob/dev/style/README.md.

 This repository structure is very similar to https://github.com/googleapis/googleapis.